GCBallesteros/quaternions/README.md

 # 🛰️ What on Earth? 🛰️

-A browser-based tool for visualizing and debugging satellite orientations using quaternions.
-It provides an interactive 3D environment for simulating satellite positions, analyzing geometric relationships, and optimizing quaternion-based attitude control.
+A script-driven interactive environment for simulating and analyzing satellite orientation and system dynamics.

 ## Quick Links